What’s the purpose of this project?

 When will it be finished?

-Why was the contractor given 547 days to complete this project?
+Why was the contractor given so much time to complete this project?

 The project is complex and requires a large amount of work.
 This isn’t a simple resurfacing job.
 ALDOT is increasing the effective capacity of Lurleen Wallace Boulevard by moving the parallel parking to the side streets and installing turning lanes for northbound and southbound traffic.
 The City of Tuscaloosa is paying to move and upgrade utilities, which requires several months due to coordination, testing and unforeseen circumstances encountered underground that must be dealt with before they can continue.